rminehan/postgres-json-demo/slides.md

 ---

-# For fun:
+# Sponsor

+Today's talk is sponsored by Abba

+They convinced me to take a chance on them

-Will be some Abba references
+Will be some subliminal Abba references scattered throughout

 Points if you spot them

-Take a chance on me

 ---